In short…

 Over There – Coder Rd – Fink Rd – Horsefly

 4.8 mile loop around #8 camp site.
-Might be easier to ride clockwise rather than as we’ve shown, due to long climb.
+Might be easier to ride clockwise rather than as we’ve shown, due to long climb on Coder Road.
 There are several spots outside Camp Site #8 where you can park, and several along Fink Road and Coder Road.

 Horse Camping